 The Oirase Garden Keiryu no Eki Oirase, located past the Ishigedo Parking Lot, serve up a mean Aomori Apple beef curry.
 Pop by here for lunch after hiking the stream and give it a shot!

-Aomori Japan #6 – Visit the Famous Tashirotai Marshlands
+6. Visit the Famous Tashirotai Marshlands in Aomori, Japan

 Imagine massive fields of grass, completely uninterrupted by any buildings, backgrounds of big blue skies, trees, and more fields of grass, with no other human or city in sight.
 If you venture into the grasslands of the Tashirotai Marshlands, that’s exactly what you get.